 Cagle, in considering the end of his own life, delights in the expansiveness of potential meanings this body of work will undoubtedly engender among museum visitors.
 Imbuing the everyday with an aura of mystery, A Final Meditation on Art serves as Cagle’s final act of generosity: a lyrical eulogy to the creativity and profundity of daily life.

-Major Sponsorship for James Cagle: A Final Meditation on Art has been provided by the Rona B. Malofsky Trust.
-Additional support has been provided by Dane County Arts with additional funds from the Endres Mfg.
-Company Foundation, the Evjue Foundation, Inc., charitable arm of the Capital Times, the W. Jerome Frautschi Foundation, and the Pleasant T. Rowland Foundation; Jan Marshall Fox; Bill White; and a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
+Generous support, to date, for James Cagle: A Final Meditation on Art has been provided by the Rona B. Malofsky Trust; Bill White; Jan Marshall Fox; Dane County Arts with additional funds from the Endres Mfg.
+Company Foundation; the Evjue Foundation, Inc., charitable arm of the Capital Times; the W. Jerome Frautschi Foundation; the Pleasant T. Rowland Foundation; and a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.

 Housed in a soaring, Cesar Pelli‐designed building, the Madison Museum of Contemporary Art provides free exhibitions and education programs that engage people in modern and contemporary art.
 The museum’s four galleries offer changing exhibitions that feature established and emerging artists.
 The Rooftop Sculpture Garden provides an urban oasis with an incredible view.
 The museum is open: Tuesday through Thursday, noon–5 pm; Friday, noon–8 pm; Saturday, 10 am–8 pm; Sunday, noon–5 pm; and is closed on Mondays.

 608.257.0158 x 240